-Every fall, we try to head up to Vermont at least once before the ski season begins.
+Every fall, we try take a road trip to Vermont before the ski season begins.
 This year we drove up over Columbus Day Weekend hoping to view some beautiful foliage!
 After all, there is no place like Vermont in the Fall!
 But with temperatures still in the 80’s, the leaves hadn’t reached peak yet.
 Though, that didn’t stop us from enjoying our Vermont getaway!

 After a weekend of on and off rain, it was nice to see the late afternoon sun streaming through the trees.

 From the center of town, you can head out to nearby ski resorts or just take a scenic drive through the countryside.

 Or stroll into the one of the oldest general stores for some local maple syrup…

 In the town of Woodstock, the charming streets transport you back in time…

 As always, we made our usual stop in the Yankee Book Shop only to find that the owners changed hands recently.
 We used to stop in just to see the owner’s three Bernese Mountain dogs that used to roam freely around the store.
 The employees told us people ask about them all the time!